Uncle Nearest Premium Whiskey

-Uncle Nearest Premium Whiskey is a brand of Tennessee whiskey produced by Uncle Nearest, Inc., headquartered in Shelbyville, Tennessee.
+Uncle Nearest Premium Whiskey is a brand of Tennessee whiskey produced by Uncle Nearest, Inc., headquartered in Shelbyville, Tennessee, United States.
 The whiskey is named after the formerly enslaved man, Nathan "Nearest" Green, who taught a young Jack Daniel the craft of distilling.

-As of 2020, seven brand variants have been produced: Uncle Nearest 1856 Premium Aged Whiskey, Uncle Nearest 1856 Premium Silver Whiskey, Uncle Nearest 1820 Premium Aged Whiskey (Nearest Green Single Barrel Edition), Nathan Green 1870 Single Barrel (UK), Uncle Nearest 1884 Small Batch Tennessee Whiskey, Master Blend, and Uncut/Unfiltered Straight Rye Whiskey.
-According to the IWSR, Uncle Nearest is the fastest-growing whiskey brand in the United States.
+As of 2023, eight brand variants have been produced.
+According to the IWSR, Uncle Nearest is the fastest-growing whiskey brand in the United States, and is recognized as the most successful Black-owned distillery in the world.

-Uncle Nearest was named one of the 100 Reasons to Love America by People magazine in 2021,and one of Inc.'s 5000 fastest-growing US companies in 2022.
+Uncle Nearest was named one of the 100 Reasons to Love America by People magazine in 2021, and one of Inc.'s 5000 fastest-growing US companies from 2019 to 2022.

 History

-Uncle Nearest, Inc., launched the Uncle Nearest Premium Whiskey brand in July 2017 and subsequently announced plans to expand into domestic and international markets.
+Uncle Nearest, Inc., launched the Uncle Nearest Premium Whiskey brand in July 2017 and subsequently announced plans to expand into domestic and international markets, debuting its first whiskey, Nathan Green 1870 Single Barrel, in October 2018.
 It is the first spirit named after an African-American.
-As of September 2019, it is sold in all 50 states and twelve countries.
+As of September 2019, it is sold in all 50 states and twelve countries, and reached $100 million in sales in October 2022.

-The company's first 11-year-old, single-barrel whiskey premiered in October 2018 via the British Bourbon Society under the name Nathan Green 1870 Single Barrel.

 In 2019, Uncle Nearest announced Victoria Eady Butler, a descendant of Nathan Green, as master blender, becoming the first known African-American female whiskey master blender.
-She was named Master Blender of the Year by Whisky Magazine, VinePair, and The Spirits Business in 2021.
+She was named Master Blender of the Year by Whisky Magazine, VinePair, and The Spirits Business in 2021, and became Whisky's first back-to-back winner in 2022.

-In June 2020, the Nearest Green Distillery and the Jack Daniel Distillery announced the Nearest & Jack Advancement Initiative.
+In June 2020, the Nearest Green Foundation (co-founded by Fawn and Keith Weaver) and the Jack Daniel Distillery announced the Nearest & Jack Advancement Initiative.
 Each company contributed $2.5 million to create the Nearest Green School of Distilling at Motlow State Community College, which includes the Leadership Acceleration Program for apprenticeships, and the Business Incubation Program, which provides expertise and resources to African-Americans entering the spirits industry.

 On June 1, 2021, Uncle Nearest formed the Uncle Nearest Venture Fund, a $50 million initiative to invest in minority-founded and owned spirits brands.
-The company announced the Old Fashioned Challenge in January 2023 to raise $1 million for HBCU's.
+The company announced the Uncle Nearest HBCU Old Fashioned Challenge in January 2023 to raise $1 million for HBCU's.

-Nathan "Nearest" Green
+In October 2023, Uncle Nearest announced the acquisition of Domaine Saint Martin, a 100-acre estate and vineyard in the Grande Champagne district of Cognac.

-Known as Uncle Nearest, Nathan "Nearest" Green has been acknowledged since 2016 as the first African-American master distiller on record in the United States.
+Known as Uncle Nearest, Nathan "Nearest" Green was acknowledged in 2016 as the first African-American master distiller on record in the United States.
 He taught Jack Daniel to make Tennessee whiskey and served as the first master distiller – formerly called "head stiller" – for the Jack Daniel Distillery as a free man after the Civil War.
 He was instrumental in developing the Lincoln County Process, the sugar maple charcoal filtering method used to make most Tennessee Whiskey.